SpikeHD/CSMLC/README.md

 Both training and usage require the installation of [Python 3](https://www.python.org/).
 Trust me, I *also* wish this were not the case.
 C++ compiled binaries one day I promise.

+This repo should always contain a `best.pt` model, which will always be updated to the best model I have trained so far.
+You can use this instead of training it yourself.

 ## For training

 1. (optional) use a `venv`: